Extremal permutations in routing cycles: Proof of Theorem

 In this section, we show how to deal with the extremal situations in Lemma~\ref{extremal-windows}.

-We will consider the structures of the windows more specifically, and the following concepts are useful.
-Let $q_1, q_2, \ldots, q_s$ be a sequence of consecutive pebbles.
-It is called a {\em block with head $q_1$} if the only order relation among them are $q_1\succ q_i$ for $i\ge 2$; it is called a {\em block with tail $q_s$} if the only order relation among them are $q_i\succ q_s$ for $i<s$; it is called an {\em isolated block} if there is no order relation among them.
+For each of the extreme windows, we will decompose it into blocks of the following kinds.
+Let $q_1, q_2, \ldots, q_s$ be a segment of pebbles.
+It is called a {\em block with head $q_1$} if $q_1\succ q_i$ for $i\ge 2$ and the other pebbles are incomparable; it is called a {\em block with tail $q_s$} if $q_i\succ q_s$ for $i<s$ and the other pebbles are incomparable; it is called an {\em isolated block} if none of the pebbles is comparable.

+We start with a minimized disbursement $B$ of $\pi$, the permutation that cannot be routed in $n-2$ steps.
+By Lemma~\ref{extremal-windows}, $\pi$ should contain a pebble with one of the extreme windows.
+We shall determine $\pi$ explicitly and alter the disbursement and/or the odd-even routing algorithm to show that it can be routed in $n-2$ steps.